MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/help/writing-help-for-windows-powershell-cmdlets.md

 If you have never written cmdlet Help, review the following guidelines.
 The XML schema required to author the cmdlet Help topic is described in the following section.
-Start with [Creating the Cmdlet Help File](./how-to-create-the-cmdlet-help-file.md).
+Start with [Creating the Cmdlet Help File][11].
 That topic includes a description of the top-level XML nodes.

 ## Writing Guidelines for Cmdlet Help

 ### Write well

 Nothing replaces a well-written topic.
-If you are not a professional writer, find a writer or editor to help you.
+If you aren't a professional writer, find a writer or editor to help you.
 Another alternative is to copy your Help text into Microsoft Word and use the grammar and spelling checks to improve your work.